hpca-uji/PyDTNN/README.md

     if specified.
   - `--validation-split`: Split between training and validation data.
   - `--augment-flip`: Probability to flip training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
-  - `--augment-rotate`: Probability to rotation training images.
+  - `--augment-rotate`: Probability to rotate training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
+  - `--augment-rotate-degree`: The maximum degree to rotate training images.
+Default: `90.0`.
+  - `--augment-brightness`: Probability to change the brightnes to training images.
+If the value is less or equal to 0 it is disabled.
+Default: `0.0`.
+  - `--augment-brightness-range`: The maximum brightness to apply in training images.
+The range will be from `0` (no brightness at all) to `augment-brightness-range + 1`.
+Default: `0`.
+  - `--augment-contrast`: Probability to change the contrast to training images.
+If the value is less or equal to 0 it is disabled.
+Default: `0.0`.
+  - `--augment-contrast-range`: The maximum contrast to apply in training images.
+The range will be from `0` (no contrast at all) to `augment-contrast-range + 1`.
+Default: `0`.
   - `--augment-mask`: Probability to mask training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
   - `--augment-mask-size`: Size to mask training images.
 Default: `16`.
   - `--augment-blur`: Probability to blur training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.